The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records. They are:

 Availability of Records

-In compliance with the Family Education Rights & Privacy Act (Buckley Amendment), this statement reflects Hofstra University’s policy.
+In compliance with the Family Education Rights and Privacy Act (Buckley Amendment), this statement reflects Hofstra University’s policy.

 Information regarding the student’s record: grades, courses, GPA, social security number and other personal information will not be released without the student’s written consent.